JackDance/text_occlusion_in_video/README.md

 - Docker image

 If this repository is helpful to you, please give it a `star`.
-If you have any questions, you can raise `issue`~
+If any questions, you can raise `issue`~